-A survey by EdAssist found that half of millennials expected their employer to help pay for continued education.
+A survey by EdAssist found that half of the millennials expected their employer to help pay for continued education.
 In particular, with college costs and student loan debt soaring, tuition reimbursement as a benefit offered by employers is gaining momentum.

 Investing in your employees attracts and retains top talent.
 The top places to work all (Apple, Google, and Starbucks to name a few) offer tuition reimbursement as part of their benefits package.